- Capt. Tony Grider died Saturday of burn-related injuries, authorities said

-- Electricity arc shocked firefighters in extension ladder
+- An electricity arc shocked firefighters on extension ladder, police chief said

-Crews from the Fire and Rescue Department were helping the Campbellsville University band with their video "Challenge" around 11 a.m.
-Thursday.
+Crews from the Fire and Rescue Department in Campbellsville were helping the Campbellsville University band with their video "Challenge" August 21.